-- (v) Existing and proposed buffering of the area proposed for expansion from surrounding properties. - (vi) Any proposed material storage sites including proximity to abutters. - (vii) Detailed drawings of the proposed change in access including contours. - d.
-The depth to groundwater at the site of the proposed expansion of the excavation as determined by test boring to substantiate that the groundwater will not be disturbed. - e.
+- Existing and proposed buffering of the area proposed for expansion from surrounding (v) properties. - Any proposed material storage sites, including proximity to abutters, in the area (vi) proposed for expansion - d.
+A description of any existing or planned security provisions which might include warning signs, fencing, and lighting. - e.
 A narrative description of the operations including methods of extraction, uses of on-site processing equipment, type and location of any structures, stockpiled materials, disposition of stumps, brush, or other materials, and on-site storage of any hazardous materials. - f.
 Present uses of abutting and nearby properties. - g.
 A statement clearly specifying any known easements that could potentially affect the property to be excavated or the rights of the owners of the easements.
 If no such easements exist, a statement to this effect shall be submitted. - h.
-Sufficient information for the Planning Board to made a determination that the standards is Sections 402.11.6.E.6 and 7 below will be met and maintained. - i.
-A signed statement attesting that, to the best of the knowledge of the applicant for an expansion of an excavation, the information contained in the application is true, accurate, and complete. - 4.
-When the Code Enforcement Officer has verified that the application is complete, the Code Enforcement Officer shall notify the Planning Board that an application for an expansion of an excavation with a change of access has been received and a Public hearing is required to be held within thirty (30) days. - 5.
-No permit shall be issued for expansion of a Class A excavation that includes a change in access until the property owners abutting the property which includes the expansion have been notified as specified in this Section. - a.
-Within seven (7) days of the receipt of an application for a permit for the expansion of the excavation, the Code Enforcement Officer, or designee, shall notify in writing by First Class Mail all owners of abutting property that an application for a permit for an expansion of an excavation with a change of access has been received. - b.
-For purposes of this section, abutting property owners shall be owner(s) of property within five hundred (500) feet of the nearest boundary of the area to be permitted for the proposed expansion of an excavation. - c.
-Owners of abutting property shall be those listed in the most recent tax records of the Town of Gray. - d.
-Failure of any property owner to receive a notice of public hearing shall not necessitate another hearing or invalidate any action of the Board. - e.
-The letter notifying the abutting property owners shall state that an application for an expansion of an excavation that proposes to extend beyond the perimeter of the property which includes the existing excavation and also includes a change in access has been received, where/how to view additional information, the specifics of the next step in the
+A signed statement attesting that, to the best of the knowledge of the applicant for an expansion of an excavation, the information contained in the application is true, accurate, and complete. - 3.
+When the Code Enforcement Officer has verified that the application is complete, the Code Enforcement Officer shall issue a permit for the expansion. - 4.
+Within seven (7) days of the verification by the Code Enforcement Officer that the application is complete, the Code Enforcement Officer, or designee, shall notify in writing by First Class Mail the abutting property owners of the new property which includes the expansion that a permit for an expansion of an excavation without any change in access has been issued. - a.
+For purposes of this section, abutting property owners shall be owner(s) of property within five hundred (500) feet of the nearest boundary of the area to be permitted for the proposed expansion of an excavation. - b.
+Owners of abutting property shall be those listed in the most recent tax records of the Town of Gray. - c.
+Failure of any property owner to receive a notice shall not necessitate any review or invalidate any action of the Code Enforcement Officer. - d.
+The letter notifying the abutting property owners shall state that a permit for an expansion of an excavation that proposes to extend beyond the perimeter of the property which includes the existing excavation without any change in access has been received, where/how to view additional information, and the options available to ask questions, and raise concerns regarding applicable standards. - 5.
+All requirements of the existing permit shall remain in effect unless specifically altered in the permit for an expansion. - E. Expansion of a Class A excavation beyond the permitted excavation area and beyond the perimeter of the property which includes the existing excavation and which also includes a change in access - 1.
+The applicant is required to file the appropriate documents with the Maine Department of Environmental Protection and to include two (2) complete copies of those documents with an